mitsuhiko/lucumr/2012/6/22/hate-hate-hate-everywhere.rst

-The sad aspect is just that we have three competing distribution systems: setuptools with easy_install, distribute with pip as well as the new distutils2 efforts and not one covers all usecases.
+The sad aspect is just that we have three competing distribution systems: setuptools with easy_install, distribute with pip as well as the new distutils2 efforts and not one covers all use cases.
 And I am starting to get the impression that setuptools, despite the fact that it's the oldest still has the best design of all.
 It ignored theoretical problems and solved practical problems you encounter if you deploy closed source code.